upenn-embedded/final-project-s25-niblets/README.md

 Some components that we will need are the ATMEGA328PB which we intend to utilize with the IMU since we already know how the two devices interface given our worksheet experience.
 We want to use the NUCLEO-F446RE as our main process since it is able to process mode data, which will be required when we are storing and playing music data, and since it has more pins that will allow us to interface with all of our components.

 Some output components that we are using are our adafruit speaker, which we find to be standard, an audiojack to allow earbud use and an LCD display touch panel.
-We chose the LCD display with the touch functionality because we believe that we
+We chose the LCD display with the touch functionality because of both its touch functionality and because of the bigger display and its wider range of colors.

+Our choice of the omnidirectional microphone both reflected on the device's small size and the device's ability to internally process the data that it receives with its internal DAC.
+We realized that an internal DAC within the microphone would save us tremendous time when building out our device.
+The same internal DAC reasoning was used in our selection of the amplifier used.

+Finally, the IMU we chose reflected an IMU that we are already familiar with and we chose larger buttons for a more consumer-oriented feel.

 *In addition to this written response, copy the Final Project BOM Google Sheet and fill it out with your critical components (think: processors, sensors, actuators).
 Include the link to your BOM in this section.* https://docs.google.com/spreadsheets/d/1H9uE5A8rThZXxHaYCtSz2vRuI-nbI0XPYlmzn1kPBnA/edit?gid=2071228825#gid=2071228825